cypress-io/cypress/CONTRIBUTING.md

 - [Report bugs](https://github.com/cypress-io/cypress/issues/new) by opening an issue.
 - [Request features](https://github.com/cypress-io/cypress/issues/new) by opening an issue.
 - [Help triage existing issues](#triaging-issues).
 - Write code to address an issue.
-We have some issues labeled as [`first-timers-only`](https://github.com/cypress-io/cypress/labels/first-timers-only) that are a good place to start.
+We have some issues labeled as [`good first issue`](https://github.com/cypress-io/cypress/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) that are a good place to start.
 Please thoroughly read our [Writing Code guide](#writing-code).

 ## Table of Contents